Gaurav-Shinde/microservices-pokemon-shop-app/README.md

 #### Summary

-This is a microservices application with angular client and backend microservices interacting through a cloud gateway.
+This is a microservices ecommerce application (with limited features) with angular client and backend microservices interacting through a cloud gateway.

 ###### Features